CBIIT/NBIA-TCIA/software/nbia-admin/README.md

 # nbia-admin

 ## TODO

-- [ ] Checkbox don't clear the query at top
-- [ ] Update pager when query changes (it changes if you click it) NOW I can't reproduce.
-Revisit.
+- [ ] Update pager when query changes (it changes if you click it) Change the query around to reproduce
+- [ ] Circular dependency

+- [ ] Persist Page length choice

+- [X] Calendar Clear icon only if apply is on

+- [ ] Disable user inputs while search is running
+- [ ] Select all of this page.
+Reword to unselect when appropriate

+- [ ] Remove manage-workflow-items-module
+- [ ] Clean up Cine mode scss
+- [ ] Make sure all names (Labels) and IDs use the sequenceNumber
+- [ ] Move enum WIDGET_TYPE to its own file
+- [ ] Clean up this page, it is displayed on Github website.

+- [ ] Search Error handling
+- [ ] Rework reaction to 401
+- [ ] Rework reaction to 500 ApiService.getPerformQcSearch

+- [X] Calendar changing date does not update query
+- [X] Calendar top collapsed date with * if apply is on

+- [X] Pager numbers move left for 3-digit numbers
+- [X] Master Clear button - Text inputs don't clear Display query
+- [X] Master Clear button - Single line radio buttons don't clear the Display query
+- [X] Master Clear button - Lists don't clear Display query
-- [ ] Calendar unchecking apply did not remove from display query - check on searching query
+- [X] Calendar unchecking apply did not remove from display query - check on searching query
+- [X] Calendar clear does not clear apply checkbox
-- [ ] Calendar clear does not clear apply checkbox
+- [X] Calendar Master clear does not clear apply checkbox
-- [ ] Calendar Clear puts in today & yesterday, but does not enable Apply
+- [X] Calendar Clear puts in today & yesterday, but does not enable Apply
-- [ ] Calendar top collapsed date
-- [ ] Calendar Top clear does not clear apply checkbox
-- [ ] Calendar allow only one when there are two inputs
+- [X] Calendar Init with Yesterday & Today
 - [X] Clean up grey at the top left
 - [X] Number Inputs
 - [X] Unchecking apply check boxes does not remove the criteria from the query